"You're one for one. Quit while you're ahead."Jack Youngblood

 Although I was a high school linebacker, I became a safety that spring.
 For three weeks I documented the rigor of the teams' practice sessions, the camaraderie and hijinks of the locker room, and the pressure of the classroom.
 My stories ran in the campus paper and summaries were picked up by the Associated Press and run in newspapers around the state.

 The climax was the Orange vs. Blue intrasquad game in the stadium before paid fans.
 I stood with a clipboard right behind Coach Doug Dickey taking notes most of the game.
 Occasionally I would wander over to the bench to interview breathless players returning from the hot battlefield to quench their thirst with the newfangled sports drink, Gatorade.
-Then, with about 20 seconds left, time for one last play, Graves called time out and barked out "Paper Gator!"
+Then, with about 20 seconds left, time for one last play, Coach called time out and barked out "Paper Gator!"
 I did not hear him.
 He looked right at me and screamed my handle again.
 Youngblood elbowed me.
 I froze.
 Youngblood shoved me.
 I trotted to the sideline.
 "Get in there!"
-Graves demanded.
+Coach demanded.
 I sprinted on the field, buckling on my helmet.
 The PA announcer bellowed "Here's Paper Gaaaaaaator!" and the stands erupted.
 In laughter.

 When I got to the huddle, the defensive captain told me I was not the safety.
 I was "Mike" (middle) linebacker.